skalien/power-grad-transform/README.md

 `--logit-stats` flag prints logit statistics as (norm,max,mean,min)

-Possible values of models can be:
+Possible values of `--model` can be:
 ```
 resnet18
 resnet50